Swami Khecaranatha (Nathaji)

 What enabled me to seek a different life?
 I believe it was two things: my extreme discomfort with the direction my life was heading, and grace.
 Probably the two are inextricably linked.
 My own meeting with Rudi demonstrates that it is possible, in one moment of life, for our experience and consciousness to be totally transformed.
 The unconditional love and powerful energy that radiated from Rudi penetrated deeply into me, cutting through what felt like lifetimes of confusion and pain.
 In Rudi’s presence my heart exploded open—the first of many incredible gifts of grace that I received from him.
 Every moment since has been an expression of gratitude and devotion focused on growing and serving.
 This focus is the best way I know to honor Rudi.

 I only knew Rudi for about sixteen months in his physical form, but he provided me with a crucial understanding: that spiritual freedom comes from a total dedication and effort to be free of our small self and to live in service to God.
 Through the example of his life, Rudi taught me that unconditional surrender and service are imperative for anyone who wants to attain real spiritual growth.
 And for anyone who is granted the opportunity to teach, that becomes the fundamental platform for continued growth.
 The unfolding of the spiritual process that was ignited when I was with Rudi has required tremendous work, but the commitment has been worth every minute and every ounce of energy it has taken.
-After more than four decades I can truly say that I am still witnessing Rudi’s grace unfolding in my life.
+After five decades I can truly say that I am still witnessing Rudi’s grace unfolding in my life.

 In July of 2002, I took formal vows of saṃnyāsa, which was the expression and affirmation of my desire to live in unconditional dedication to serving the Divine.
 The literal translation of saṃnyāsa is “renunciation,” but in the nondual tradition this does not mean giving up the world and becoming a monk.
 I am what is called a Gṛhastha Swami, which means householder swami—one who has possessions, a life partner, is not celibate, and remains engaged in the world.
 Because the nondual Trika tradition recognizes that everything in creation is One, it is not necessary to renounce the world, but rather to experience the unity of it.
 True renunciation is an inner state, and saṃnyāsa really means surrendering our small self or ego in order to know and serve that unity.
 Swami Ma Yoga Shakti who lived in New York City, initiated me into the Saraswati Order and I was given the name Swami Khecaranatha, which means, “Moving in the fullness of the Divine Heart.”